elshanx/random-css-designs/README.md

 # HTML & CSS Challenges

-## Resources and photos for sites are referenced in each folder.
+## Resources and images can be found in each folder.